Mantaro/mantaro-wiki/znai/commands/fun-commands.md

 }

 :include-template: assets/templates/template-command-doc.ftl {
-"cmd": "ratewaifu",
+"cmd": "roll",
 "description": "Roll an any-sided dice a 1 or more times.
 By default, this command will roll a 6-sized dice 1 time.", "tabs": [
 {
 "type": "options",